rancheng/macOS-use/README.md

 - [ ] Add feature to allow the agent to check existing apps if failing, e.g. calendar app actual name is iCal.
 - [ ] Add action for the agent to ask input from the user.
 - [ ] Test Test Test! and let us know what and how to improve!
-2. Support local infrence with small fine tuned model.
+2. Support local inference with small fine tuned model.
-- [ ] Add support for infrence with local models using mlx and mlx-vlm.
+- [ ] Add support for inference with local models using mlx and mlx-vlm.
-- [ ] Fine tune a small model that every device can run infrence with.
+- [ ] Fine tune a small model that every device can run inference with.
 - [ ] SOTA reliability.
 3. Support iPhone/iPad